hyperlambda/hyperlambda.github.io/posts/2015-07-11-cqrs-es-in-scala.md

 # CQRS with Akka actors and functional domain models (01/2011)

 This is one of the first examples of CQRS in scala.
+And it also is written in a functional style.
+One particularly interesting thing to note is that the `TradeLifecycle` is written as a Finite State Machine actor, which I think adds clarity to the readers of such class.

  - [blog](http://debasishg.blogspot.co.uk/2011/01/cqrs-with-akka-actors-and-functional.html)
  - [github](https://github.com/debasishg/cqrs-akka)